Quick Answer

 - Complete workflow inventory with time/cost metrics

-- Prioritised automation candidates with ROI projections
+- Prioritised automation candidates with a dated value model

-- Proof-of-concept on highest-value workflow
+- Bounded pilot on a selected workflow

 - Technology recommendation (Python/FME/hybrid)